sha-onchain/Vibe_coding_series2/Challenge/README.md

 1. **Write a Medium Article**
    - Summarize what you learned from the live session
-   - Write an article explaining CrowdFunding in TON Ecosystem explaining concept,contract, how to write it, how it is different from Ethereum Ecosystem (Solidity)
+   - Write an article explaining CrowdFunding in TON Ecosystem explaining concept,contract, how to write it, how it is different from Ethereum Ecosystem (Solidity) *Note - Don’t just define the concept of crowdfunding.
+Instead, focus on explaining the structure of the smart contract in detail—covering each step,function used in smart contract, and how it differs from an Ethereum (Solidity-based) contract.
    - Explain it like teaching it to a 5 year old
    - TOP ARTCILES WILL GET A SHARE OF $300 PRIZE POOL and chance to vibe code with us